Steps have been taken to create the Sun Ship Historical Society. We will keep you updated as the process goes forward.

 03/28/2010

-Sea Star Lines's El Farro (ex-Tote 'Northern Lights and ex-PRMSA 'Puerto Rico' - Hull 670)
+Sea Star Lines's El Faro (ex-Tote 'Northern Lights and ex-PRMSA 'Puerto Rico' - Hull 670)

-'El Farro' in C & D Canal'El Farro' going under the Reedy Point Bridge.
+'El Faro' in C & D Canal 'El Faro' going under the Reedy Point Bridge.

-'El Farro' off Pennsville, NJ heading to Philadelphia, PA El Farro' off Harrah's Casino in Chester, PA
+'El Faro' off Pennsville, NJ heading to Philadelphia, PA El Faro' off Harrah's Casino in Chester, PA

 04/18/2010